-The capital of the Bavarian known as the “Home of the Monks” is praised for its beauty composed of traditional architecture of the medieval and royal past with impressive, dreamy, fairytale-like buildings and masterpieces of the Baroque and Rococo styles.
+The capital of the Bavarian known as the “Home of the Monks” praises for its beauty composed of the traditional architecture of the medieval and royal past with impressive, dreamy, fairytale-like buildings and masterpieces of the Baroque and Rococo styles.
 Munich’s fabulous calmness conjointly with its mesmerizing and profoundly old view is known to grasp you and make you lose track of time.

-Unfortunately, many of the beautiful old buildings have been destroyed during the World War II, but their restoration continues to keep the electrifying feeling of antiquity alive in the city.
-Beyond that, its famous museums give you flutters when exploring the ancient artifacts and gems together with their unfolding stories.
+Unfortunately, many of the beautiful old buildings have been destroyed during World War II, but their restoration continues to keep the electrifying feeling of antiquity alive in the city.
+Beyond that, its famous museums give you flutters when exploring the ancient artefacts and gems together with their unfolding stories.

 Its economic development goes back in history when Munich used to be a significant marketplace while later on it continued with manufacturing precision instruments, optical and electrical appliances, aerospace and many other high-technology products as well as food, cosmetics, and clothing too.
 So, despite its ancient grip, Munich walked with the new, blending with the modern touch, which is notable in the many exhibitions, and other mind-expanding fairs and happenings.

-Book publishing and printing is another aspect important to Munich and slowly it has become a center of banking and financial industry.
+Book publishing and printing is another aspect important to Munich and slowly it has become a centre of the banking and financial industry.

-Although, the third biggest city in Germany, you can still cover Munich by foot or better yet, bike.
+Although, the third biggest city in Germany, you can still cover Munich on foot or better yet, bike.
 So, Munich your way in and surrendered in this beauty whole-heartedly!